 Network Construction Fund

-The Network Construction Fund in FY 2023 and FY 2022 received transfers in from NTIA’s Public Safety Trust Fund totaling $__._ million [OFM will verify data to fund group 4358 HFM SGL data] and $0.0 million, respectively, and also through FY 2021 similarly received transfers in from NTIA’s Public Safety Trust Fund totaling $6.87 billion.
+The Network Construction Fund received transfers in from NTIA’s Public Safety Trust Fund totaling $6.87 billion through FY 2021.

 The law establishing the Network Construction Fund can be found under Section 6206, Powers, Duties, and Responsibilities of the First Responder Network Authority of the Middle Class Tax Relief and Job Creation Act of 2012.
-For FY 2023 budgetary financial information for the Network Construction Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (Unaudited).
+For FY 2024 budgetary financial information for the Network Construction Fund, see the Combining Schedule of Budgetary Resources by Major Budget Account (unaudited), included in Required Supplementary Information (unaudited).

 First Responder Network Authority Fund

-FirstNet is authorized to assess and collect fees, and also annually collects exchange revenue (allocated between deferred revenue and earned revenue for proprietary basis of accounting) from AT&T under the terms of its contract with AT&T to buildout, deploy, operate, and maintain the NPSBN.
+FirstNet is authorized to assess and collect fees, and annually collects exchange revenue (allocated between deferred revenue and earned revenue for proprietary basis of accounting) from AT&T under the terms of its contract with AT&T to buildout, deploy, operate, and maintain the NPSBN.
 The First Responder Network Authority Fund was established primarily pursuant to Sections 6206 and 6208, Permanent Self-Funding; Duty to Assess and Collect Fees for Network Use of the Middle Class Tax Relief and Job Creation Act of 2012.

 NTIA’s Public Safety Trust Fund was created as a result of Section 6413, Public Safety Trust Fund of the Middle Class Tax Relief and Job Creation Act of 2012 (Act).
 The Act provides funding for specified programs and activities to be derived from the proceeds of FCC auctions of spectrum licenses, to be deposited into the Public Safety Trust Fund.

-Prior to the receipt of auction proceeds from FCC, the Act provided authority to NTIA to borrow up to $2.00 billion from Treasury, interest-free, with the debt to be repaid from auction proceeds as the first priority.
-The Public Safety Trust Fund borrowed $2.00 billion from Treasury through FY 2014, which was repaid in full as of September 30, 2015.

 FCC carries out auctions in accordance with the Act, of which certain earned net auction proceeds (earned auction proceeds less any FCC administrative fees) are transferred from FCC to the Public Safety Trust Fund.
 A transfer in from FCC becomes a financing source on the SCNP when the transfer is received.
-There are/were not any transfers in of auction proceeds from FCC received in FY 2023 and FY 2022.
+There are/were not any transfers in of auction proceeds from FCC received in FY 2024 and FY 2023.
 Transfers in of auction proceeds from FCC totaling $39.82 billion through FY 2021 were previously received.